Cheap Budget Garden Ideas

 4. Add personality with creative bird feeders and plant pots

-The gardening experts at YouGarden appreciate the opportunity to use their creativity.
-‘We love making wacky and wonderful planters from all manner of items we find sitting around the house, from old buckets to shoes – just get creative and you’ll be astounded by the results.’
+YouGarden gardening expert Jane Smith says, ‘We love making wacky and wonderful planters from all manner of items we find sitting around the house, from old buckets to shoes – just get creative, and you’ll be astounded by the results.’

 5. Give your wood a glow-up

-Marc is a big believer in preventative wood care, saying, ‘Garden fences and sheds can weather over time in the elements.
-Treating the timber with a wood preserver oil or stain can revive the wood and make it look new.
+Marc says, ‘Garden fences and sheds can weather over time in the elements.
+Treating the timber with a wood preservative oil or stain can revive the wood and make it look new.
 It will also prolong the lifespan of the wood.’

-Aerial view of a woman varnishing a wood chair
+Aerial view of a woman varnishing a wooden chair outdoors

 6. Pick perennial plants to prevent buying new flowers every year